pachterlab/kallistobustools/kite_tutorial.md

 <br>

 With the FeatureBarcodes.csv file ready,run `featuremap.py`, which creates a mismatch FASTA file and a mismatch t2g file for the experiment.
+The optional `--header` flag is used if the input csv has a header in the first row.
 In this case the mismatch file has 782 entries.

 ```
-$./kite/featuremap/featuremap.py FeatureBarcodes.csv
+$./kite/featuremap/featuremap.py FeatureBarcodes.csv --header
 ```

 __Note:__ kallisto only accepts odd values for the k-mer length, so if your Feature Barcodes are even in length, add a constant base on either side before running featuremap.py.
 For example, append an __A__ base to the CD3_TotalSeqB barcode AACAAGACCCTTGAG &rarr; AACAAGACCCTTGAGA